 There are children affected by armed conflict in all of the other countries studied.
 However, those most affected live mainly in specific, often quite localised, areas.
 Since these areas are not necessarily the poorest (e.g. Kashmir) nationally, or because governments maintain that peace accords are effective (e.g. Chittagong Hill Tracts), or the affected population is small in national terms, they have not been given priority by the aid community.
 The research reveals, however, that in such areas conflict undermines children's rights in numerous ways.
 Moreover, claims over the small percentages of a total population involved can be misleading, simply because overall population sizes are so great in the region.
 Thus, the number of children who experience the effects of conflict in India is a significant proportion of all waraffected children globally.
-The combined population of those states suffering insurgency (Jammu Kashmir, Assam, Nagaland, Mizoram, Tripura, Arunchal Pradesh, Manipur, Megalaya) is more than the combined population of Sierra Leone, Sudan and Afghanistan, countries where armed conflict and its consequences for the young has a much higher profile.
+The combined population of those states suffering insurgency (Jammu Kashmir, Assam, Nagaland, Mizoram, Tripura, Arunchal Pradesh, Manipur, Megalaya) is more than the combined population of Sierra Leone, Sudan and Afghanistan, countries where CAAC issues have a high profile.
 Similarly, the deployment of 350 - 450,000 armed police and soldiers in Jammu Kashmir makes it the highest concentration of security forces per capita in the world.